 - Sewer & Drain – Offers insurance coverage if, for example, a toilet, tub or sink overflows and damages the condo building.

 - Earthquake and Flood – These coverages typically are not included in a package master policy, and must be purchased separately.

+Looking for Condo Association Insurance in Greater Seattle?
 Contact Chris Elliott Insurance Agency!

-We have insured over 100 condo associations, some of which have been with our agency for over 15 years.
+Our agency has insured over 100 condo associations, some of which have been with our agency for over 15 years.
 Chris is a longtime HOA board member and member of the Community Associations Institute, which puts us in a unique position to understand the intricacies of condo associations and their master policy.
 We access insurers brokers cannot, and often offer superior premiums and coverage, to include guaranteed replacement cost and broad directors & officers coverage.
 Some of the services we provide include ensuring coverage meets CC&R requirements and is updated to keep up with increasing building costs (without overcovering), assessing losses to determine whether filing a claim warrants any potential surcharge, processing certificate requests within hours, working with underwriting to ensure all available discounts and credits are applied, and coordinating with property managers.